 Internet Access Off-Campus

-Access to the Internet is available throughout campus, either through a wireless portal (NetID required) or through ResNet in the dormitories.
-However, if you are living off-campus, you will likely need to pay for access through an Internet Service Provider.
-The type of plan you choose will depend on your needs (broadband, high-speed, DSL, etc.) and whether you will purchase bundled services, such as phone or cable television.
-A company technician will usually come to your home to install your services, which usually involves setting up a modem and verifying your connection.
+Access to the Internet is available throughout University of Rochester campuses and can be accessed with your NetID and password.
+However, if you are living off-campus or in apartment-style graduate housing, you will likely need to pay for access through an Internet Service Provider.
+The type of plan you choose will depend on your needs and whether you will purchase bundled services, such as phone or cable television.
 Common service providers in our area include: Frontier and Time Warner.

 Television & Cable

 Local network television stations are available in the U.S. over the air free of charge.
 However, you must have a digital converter box in order to receive those signals on your television.
-There are several manufacturers of this appliance, which can be purchased at many retail stores and usually cost around $50.
+There are several manufacturers of this appliance, which can be purchased at many retail stores and usually cost around $50 or sometimes obtained through an internet service 'bundle'.
 Alternatively, you may also choose to purchase television services through a cable or satellite company.
-These services offer extended and specialty channels, in addition to the standard channels you could access over the airwaves.
+These services offer extended and specialty channels in addition to the standard channels you could access over the airwaves.
 Companies have a variety of package deals and often offer a special rate for new customers.
 Before you sign a contract, make sure you understand the terms of agreement, what you expect to receive, and whether your monthly fees will change over time.
 Area cable television is available through Time Warner, while satellite companies include DirecTV and Dish Network.

 The local newspaper is the Rochester Democrat and Chronicle.
 While many outlets are currently posting information online, printed newspapers can be delivered to your home every day, or weekends only, for a subscription fee.
 Many national and foreign newspapers and magazines are also available for home delivery in this area.
 You can also get a free issue of the City Newspaper, which is published monthly and available at many local restaurants, stores and public events.